MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/quantity-exceeds-over-pack-slip.md

 ### Reverse and make adjustments

-Reverse everything that has been posted (including but not limited to packing slip, shipment confirmation, work) for the load, make sales order adjustments, rerelease the order to the warehouse and complete the shipment procedure.
+Reverse everything that has been posted for the load (including but not limited to packing slip, shipment confirmation, and work), make sales order adjustments, rerelease the order to the warehouse, and complete the shipment procedure.

 Use the following procedure to cancel a packing slip: